igr/sexyeditor/README.md

 ![Downloads](https://img.shields.io/jetbrains/plugin/d/Sexy%20Editor)

 <!-- Plugin description -->
-**Level up your editors beautiful with awesome backgrounds!**
+**Level up your editors with awesome backgrounds!**

-Level up your editors with these awesome backgrounds!
-Make them look beautiful and stand out from the crowd! #levelup #editors #backgrounds

 Editors are so boring.
 White background.
 Black background.
 Choose-your-color background.
 Meh.

 Not anymore!
 With **Sexy Editor**, your JetBrains IDE becomes _awesome_!
-Choose one or more background image, and your everyday editor gets transformed into _visual masterpiece_.
+Choose one or more background images and your everyday editor gets transformed into _visual masterpiece_.

 But wait, there's more!
 It's not just about a visually stunning image.
-Instead, infuse it with a motivational quote of your choosing!
+Infuse it with a motivational quote of your choosing!
 By glancing at it every hour, throughout your workday, you'll gradually transform into the very embodiment of your aspirations!

 <!-- Plugin description end -->

-**Be a unicorn 🦄 and [vote for the plugin](https://plugins.jetbrains.com/plugin/1833-sexy-editor) to update your karma 🔮!**
+**Be a unicorn 🦄 and [vote for the plugin](https://plugins.jetbrains.com/plugin/1833-sexy-editor) to increase your karma 🔮!**

 ## Features

 + Assign backgrounds to various editors (just editor (!), not the complete UI).
 + Use random mode to shuffle images on open.
-+ Slideshow to display all the images.
++ Slideshow mode changes background image while you work.
 + Control opacity of the background image.
 + Set background image position and size.
 + Scroll image together with the code.
++ Various fitting options.

 ![](doc/sexyeditor.jpg)